Sany07/Sany07/README.md

 - 🌱 I’m currently learning new tech.
 - 🔭 I’m currently contributing to open source.
-- 💬 Ask me about anything, I am happy to help.
+- 💬 Ask me about anything, I'm happy to help.
 - 📫 How to reach me: Email, Facebook, Linkedin